 Residents can return after air deemed safe from derailment

-EAST PALESTINE, Ohio (AP) — Evacuated residents can safely return to the Ohio village where crews burned toxic chemicals after a train derailed five days ago near the Pennsylvania state line, East Palestine Fire Chief Keith Drabick said Wednesday.
+EAST PALESTINE, Ohio (AP) — Evacuated residents can return to the Ohio village where crews burned toxic chemicals after a train derailed five days ago near the Pennsylvania state line now that monitors show no dangerous levels in the air, authorities said Wednesday.

-Authorities in East Palestine had warned that burning vinyl chloride that was in five of the derailed tanker cars would send hydrogen chloride and the toxic gas phosgene into the air.
-They said Wednesday subsequent air monitoring hasn’t detected dangerous levels inside or outside the mile-radius evacuation zone, which stretched into Pennsylvania.
-Drabik said air and water samples taken Tuesday from the evacuation area show it’s now safe, and the evacuation order is lifted.
-He thanked state and federal officials and agencies that helped with the emergency response over the past few days.

-Many nearby residents left shortly after the derailment, and others were ordered out before the controlled release of the chemicals because of concerns about serious health risks from it.

-The commander of the Ohio National Guard previously said that members wearing protective gear would take readings inside homes, basements and businesses as officials aimed to ensure the air was safe before lifting the evacuation order.
+Around-the-clock testing inside and outside the evacuation zone around the village of East Palestine and a sliver of Pennsylvania showed the air had returned to normal levels that would have been seen before the derailment, said James Justice of the U.S. Environmental Protection Agency.

+“Hundreds and hundreds of data points we’ve collected over the time show the air quality is safe,” he said.

+“We know everybody’s frustrated.
+Everybody wants to be in their homes.
+We did the best we can,” said Mayor Trent Conaway.
+“The number one goal is public safety, and we accomplished that.
+Nobody was injured, nobody died.”

+He credited the village’s part-time firefighters and their quick response to the derailment for saving the town.

-Some residents have said they were worried about returning even if authorities say it’s OK to go home.
+Some residents have said they were worried about returning even if authorities say it’s OK to go home despite reassurances from officials.

+It’s unlikely though, Justice said, that there be would any dangerous levels of toxins inside any homes or businesses based on readings from air monitors around the community.

+Ohio Gov. Mike DeWine said some residents may want to wait until their homes are checked.
+Rail operator Norfolk Southern Railway said it would provide testing and continue to operate its family assistance center “for the foreseeable future.”

 The fire from the chemical release is no longer burning, and crews have started removing some of the wreckage.